wangqinghe95/Knowledge-Of-CPlusPlus/Interview/Interview.md

 <div style="page-break-after: always;"></div>

 ## Projects
-### Robot Development in Hangzhou ShenHao Technology Company Limted
-1. At Hangzhou ShenHao Technology Company Limted，I work on robot-related development using C/C++.
-Specifically, I develop backend programs to control robots under the Ubuntu operating system.
-2. When this program starts, it first read task and waypoint information from the databse.
-Then it controls the robot to move to specified positions and perform specific tasks, such as taking photos, measuring temperatures, and detecting gas leaks.
-The results of tasks are saved back to the database.
-Finally, the robot proceeds to the next task point until all tasks are completed, returning to its initial position for rechargin and awaiting the next automatic or manual activation.

-### Office Software Development in Kylin Software Company
-1. In Kylin Software Company, The projects that our department is reponsible for is an office software called Zhongbiaopuhua Office Software.
-This software is based on an open-source software called LibreOffice and has undergone secondary development.
-We are using C++11 to migrate the functionality from the old version to the new version currently under development.
-2. As a develpoer working on text styles within documents, I am responsible for handing various aspects of text, such as underlining, color, and size.

 ### Intelligent cockpit Development in Aptiv
 1. At Aptiv, I am reponsible for developing features related to the intelligent cabin, including Camera, Radio and Radio.